andrehutagaol/low-resource-language-translation/README.md

 # Pivot-Based Translation for Low Resource Languages

 This notebook implements pivot-based machine translation between Nepali and Sinhala using English as an intermediate language.
-This project is part of CS 7650 Natural Language Processing course at Georgia Tech.
+This is a final project for the CS 7650 Natural Language Processing course at Georgia Tech.

 ## Overview